 Verify that the operating parameters match with the acceptable ranges indicated on the data plate of the dryer (voltage, frequency, air pressure, air temperature, ambient temperature, etc.).
-This is not the same as the ASME UW plate on the Vessels and may be lower than what is stamped on the ASME UW plate.
+This is not the same as the ASME UW plate on the vessels and may be lower than what is stamped on the ASME UW plate.

 Before delivery, each dryer is submitted to accurate tests simulating real operating conditions.
 Nevertheless, the unit could be damaged during transportation.
-Therefore, we suggest checking the integrity of the dryer upon arrival (see Section 2) and observing the dryer during the first hours of operation.
+Therefore, we suggest checking the integrity of the dryer upon arrival (see page 4) and observing the dryer during the first hours of operation.

-The start-up must be performed by qualified personnel only.
+The start-up must be performed by qualified personnel only: trained and approved by BEKO Technologies, Corp.

 It is mandatory that the engineer in charge will verify safe operational conditions complying with the local safety and accident prevention requirements.